ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-events.md

 As you can see, this makes the code very clean and easy to use.
 Non-repeating Timers can be converted to sleep in this way to achieve the same result with a cleaner code flow.

 There are many things that you can use async/await for, such as waiting for tracking projectiles to hit, waiting until an animation finishes and so on.

-## What's Next?

-Feel free to start experimenting on your own!
-If you have something that you'd like me to cover in Typescript, please contact me in Discord and let me know.